microservices-march-2022/platform/docs/deploy-lab.md

 ## Create the Secret in Your GitHub Repository

-In order to deploy the new version of the application, you'll need to create a secret in your GitHub repository.
+In order to deploy a new version of the application, you'll need to create a secret in the GitHub repository you forked at the beginning of this lab.
 This secret will contain the JSON credentials for the managed identity created in the prior step, and the necessary settings to deploy to Azure.
-You'll then use these secrets in the GitHub action to automate deployment.
+You'll then use these secrets in a GitHub action to automate deployment.

+If using the GitHub UI/website:

-1. Navigate to your GitHub repository.
+1. Navigate to your forked GitHub repository.
 2. Select **Settings** > **Secrets and variables** > **Actions**.
 3. Select **New repository secret**.
 4. Create a new secret with the following values:

    - **Name**: `AZURE_CREDENTIALS`
-   - **Secret**: `<Paste the JSON credentials from Step 6 in the previous section >`
+   - **Secret**: `<Paste the JSON credentials from Step 6 in the previous section>`

 5. Select **Add secret**.
-6. Repeat steps 3 - 5 to create the following secrets (replacing the values with your own):
+6. Repeat Steps 3 - 5 three times to create the following secrets (replacing the values with your own):

    | Name                 | Secret                |
    | -------------------- | --------------------- |